Attractions, things to do, places to go

 - Historic 8 km Lake Gault track to the lookout point.

 Sunshine hours extend from early morning 5.30 am to 10.00 pm.
-The temperature range is 12c to 25c creating the perfect climate for outdoor activities.
+The temperature range, in summer is 12c to 25c creating the perfect climate for outdoor activities.

 WHAT IS THE DISTANCE BETWEEN FRANZ JOSEF AND FOX TOWNS